juanjaramillo/getcleandata/README.md

 Notes:
 ======
-- Features are normalized and bounded within [-1,1].
+- Mean Features are normalized and bounded within [-1,1].
-- Each feature vector is a row on the text file.

 For more information about the original dataset contact: activityrecognition@smartlab.ws For more information on the procedure of getting and cleaning the data: juanjaramillo855@gmail.com